TheCheapestPixels/SpacePotpourri/README.md

     of the debug system and no entities.
 This is set up in `game/main_loop.py`.
 * TODO
+  * grep for STARTPROJECT and adapt
-  * Redo in a blank virtualenv, and deal with dependencies.
+  * Redo in a blank virtualenv, and deal with dependencies
   * Package
   * Set up docs and tests